It4innovations/snailwatch/docs/overview.rst

     }

 The **benchmark** field is used in the dashboard to categorize the measurements.
-Because of that it should not be overly specific, i.e. `BenchmarkA` is a valid name, `BenchmarkA-master-8cpus-large_dataset` not so much.
+Because of that it should not be overly specific, i.e. `BenchmarkA` is a reasonable benchmark name, `BenchmarkA-master-8cpus-large_dataset` not so much.

 This kind of data belongs to the **environment**, which describes parameters of the benchmarked code and the benchmark itself.